migratorydata/getting-started-ios-client-api/README.md

 docker run -d --name my_migratorydata -p 8800:8800 migratorydata/server:latest
 ```

-You can edit the source code of this example application to connect to MigratoryData installation and subscribe to your subjects.
+You can edit the source code of examples application to connect to MigratoryData installation and subscribe to your subjects.

 #### REQUIREMENTS